ViciousDefinity/obscure-tome-scribe/docs/Blueprint.md

 - Regression: Login broken (2025-04-01), token not set, `AggregateError` in tests.
 ### Progress (This Chat)
 - Defined workflow: blueprint as hub, GitHub for code, links for context.
-- Set up git locally, resolved ownership/identity errors.
+- Set up git locally, resolved ownership/identity errors, pushed to `ViciousDefinity/obscure-tome-scribe`.

 ## To-Do List (TDL)
 1. **Fix Login**: Update `handleLogin` to use `apiCall`, set token, mock in tests.